iCliniq Logo

 How to Confirm Flegel Disease?

 A skin biopsy is done.
-Flegel Disease is characterized by hyperkeratotic lesions.
-Histopathological features include focal parakeratosis, basket weave-like orthokeratosis on either side, a discrete area of lamellar and compact hyperkeratosis, granular cell layer is very thin or absent, loss of rete ridges, acanthosis, and spongiosis are present, basal layer with cytoid bodies and edematous lymphocytic infiltration in the papillary dermis.
+Flegel disease is characterized by hyperkeratotic lesions.
+Histopathological features include focal parakeratosis, basket weave-like orthokeratosis on either side, a discrete area of lamellar and compact hyperkeratosis, a granular cell layer that is very thin or absent, loss of rete ridges, acanthosis, and spongiosis that are present, a basal layer with cytoid bodies, and edematous lymphocytic infiltration in the papillary dermis.
 The stratum corneum layer shows hyperkeratosis.
 Clinical findings should be correlated with the biopsy reports.
-The histopathological findings of Flegel disease or hyperkeratosis lenticularis perstans or HLP reveals the feature mentioned below.
+The histopathological findings of Flegel disease, hyperkeratosis lenticularis perstans, or HLP reveal the features mentioned below.

 • Hyperkeratosis.